BostonPython/about/helping.md

 ### Presentation night emcee - Ned

-A presentation night needs a few bits of time where someone stands at the front of the room and announces things: welcome people, remind them how it works, who is the sponsor, who is the next speaker, are we going to Meadhall, etc.
+A presentation night needs a few bits of time where someone stands at the front of the room and announces things: welcome people, remind them how it works, who is the sponsor, who is the next speaker, are we going to a bar, etc.

 ### Project night emcee - Ned

 A project night needs a little emceeing at the start: welcome people, explain how project night works, encourage people to announce what they are working on, introduce the sponsor, etc.

-### Event greeter

-People showing up to an evening event could probably use a friendly face to greet them.
-Stand near the entrance and be friendly!
-Tell people how to get started.
-Make them feel welcome.
-This can be a totally informal job.
-If you warmly greet just one apprehensive attendee, you’ve made a difference!

 ### Give-away give-awayer